boymelvs/landing-page-demo/README.md

 -    Hero section with company name and short description
 -    Services section outlining offerings
--    Portfolio section showing projects delivered
+-    Portfolio section to showcase sample projects.
 -    Testimonials Section What Our Clients Say
 -    Contact Us section with a form